 Distribution center Van Marcke Menen, BE Studiebureau Boydens

-Boydens Engineering, Van Marcke is one of 115 Belgian Company members of the ‘Captains of Society’ committed to engaging in the Paris climate accord.
-Through collaborative efforts between Van Marcke and Boydens Engineering, a BREEAM score of 'very good' for the logistics section of the distribution center, and 'excellent' for the office building section was established.
+Like Boydens Engineering, Van Marcke is one of 115 Belgian Company members of the ‘Captains of Society’ committed to engaging in the Paris climate accord.
+Through efforts between Van Marcke and Boydens Engineering, a BREEAM score of 'very good' for the logistics section of the distribution center, and 'excellent' for the office building section was established.
 These high standards translate into a distribution center that will be water and CO2 neutral.

 Van Marcke’s ambition is to create a showcase of eco-technologies in the distribution center.

 The BTES (Borehole thermal energy storage) System with vertical bores coupled to heat pump stations captures the majority of the heating and the cooling demand of the distribution center.
 During the winter months the heat pumps extract the heat from the soil reducing soil temperature.
 During the following summer, a so-called passive cooling is possible whereby cold water suitable for cooling is made available by pumping water to circulate into the BTES system.
 A second system is also used to collect the cooling peak: three of the nine air groups are equipped with adiabatic cooling and an integrated heat pump.

 By letting water evaporate in the air handling units, the air flowing through is cooled in a natural way.
 The integrated heat pump springs into action whenever the air needs to be cooled further for a short time.

 When the need to meet the heating demand is required quickly, condensation gas boilers spring into action.
 The choice of hybrid systems reduces energy consumption and increase the profitability of the investment